-How Golden State Warrior Andre Iguodala Became The NBA’s Ambassador To Silicon Valley | Fastcompany | The Future Of Business
+How Golden State Warrior Andre Iguodala Became The NBA’s Ambassador To Silicon Valley

 The interview is NBA boilerplate, until suddenly, Iguodala’s thoughts seem to veer toward retirement.
 While talking about the Warriors roster, he mentions rookie Patrick McCaw, who has spent most games riding the bench, saying, “He’s going to take my spot [one day].
 I’m going to be out of a job.”
 To be clear, Iguodala’s All-Star years may be behind him, but he’s still vital to the Warriors’ championship hopes.
 Nevertheless, he’s looking ahead.
 “I got a tech thing going on, ” he tells Gold-Onwude.
 “Life is good.”

 Iguodala’s quest to craft an identity beyond sports dates back to the start of his career with the Philadelphia 76ers.
-While Iguodala was playing in Philadelphia, his friend Herbert Hill, a Sixers draftee who never made it to the NBA, often mentioned his financial adviser, Cline-Thomas.
+While Iguodala was playing in Philadelphia, his friend Herbert Hill, a Sixers draftee who never played in a regular season NBA game, often mentioned his financial adviser, Cline-Thomas.

 Iguodala and Cline-Thomas became friendly, bonding over their shared interest in tech and business.
 It was “kind of like a mentorship where it wasn’t just somebody working for me,” Iguodala recalls.
 “It was working together, and holding my own, and doing homework.”
 Eventually, in 2007, Iguodala signed on as a client, and for a few years, he and Cline-Thomas invested mainly in publicly available tech stocks via an E-Trade account.
 Although Cline-Thomas had developed a connection to the world of venture capital through Philadelphia-based VC Josh Kopelman, he and Iguodala didn’t have much access to the kinds of early-stage deals where the real money is made.